fasiha/ebisu/doc/doc.md

 >
 >   > predictRecall(prior1, tnow1, exact=False) < predictRecall(prior2, tnow2, exact=False)
 >
->   The default is set to false for computational reasons.
+>   The default is set to false for computational efficiency.
 >
 >   See README for derivation.